William Robertson Nicoll: Works

 A list of his publications up to 1902 was included in a monograph on Nicoll by Jane T. Stoddart (New Century Leaders, 1903).

 The official biography was written by Nicoll's friend T. H. Darlow and published in 1925 as a more complete list.
-A new biographical appreciation was published in 2011: "Voice of Nonconformity: William Robertson Nicoll and the British Weekly", written by Keith A. Ives.
+A new biographical appreciation written by Keith A. Ives was published in 2011: "Voice of Nonconformity: William Robertson Nicoll and the British Weekly”.